woodw/vending_machine/THOUGHTTRAIN.md

 # And my brian takes over
 I know it says coins... but how fun would it be to design this for hyrule? :-)

+Working on the vending machine test I need to make sure that it contains rupees which means that I need to make rupees before I make the vending machine.
+So I will now have to turn my focus onto rupees.

+A thing to note is the instructions talk about determining currency by size and weight.
+I will play loose with the fact that they are two variables which are uniuqe between coins.
+I will use size and color and pretend that my vending machine has a method of determining color.